 From 1970s to 1980s, in order to help the increasingly large number of overseas students quickly get accustomed to living in China, a new policy was carried out.
 It arranged one international student and one Chinese student to live together in one dorm.
 Living under the same roof, they would tend to form a closer bond through mutual assistance and acquire a better understanding of each other through cross-cultural communications.

-Li Xiaocong, a professor at the Department of History, was assigned to live with a Filipino student named Jaime back in 1981.
+Li Xiaocong, a professor at the Department of History, was assigned to live with a Filipino student named Jaime A FlorCruz back in 1981.
 In a time with scanty supply of material goods, Jaime offered Li his first sip of Coca Cola, his first pair of jeans with elastic cords, and his first foreign music record.
 Their solid friendship continued long after Jaime’s graduation.

 After 80s: Diversification of cultural communications